 I am a lecturer at City, University of London.
 I live in the UK.
-I am the editor-in-chief and co-founder of The Comics Grid Journal of Comics Scholarship, an open access journal dedicated to comics studies published by the Open Library of Humanities.
+I am the editor-in-chief and co-founder of The Comics Grid Journal of Comics Scholarship, a researcher-led open access journal published by the Open Library of Humanities.

 I have a PhD in Information Studies (University College London) and my background is in cultural studies (UEA Norwich) and English literature (UNAM).
 As a researcher I have also been affiliated to the UCL Centre for Digital Humanities.

 I am a member of the editorial board of Studies in Comics and Graphic Medicine.
-I’m also listed as a review editor of Frontiers in Digital Humanities and associate editor of Palgrave Communications (both open access).
+I’m also listed as a review editor of Frontiers in Digital Humanities and associate editor of Humanities & Social Sciences Communications (both open access).
 I have been an Editor-at-Large of Digital Humanities Now.